 What exactly is Women’s History Month?
 Primarily, the month’s goal is to both commemorate and encourage the “study, observance, and celebration of the vital role of women in American history.”
 While programs and celebrations are organized around the country, they’re led at the federal level by the Library of Congress, National Archives, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum.

 8. There are a variety of in-person and virtual events to attend.

 If you’re looking for ways to celebrate Women’s History Month, you’ll have plenty to choose from.
-In 2021, events ranged from a Women Filmmakers Festival put on by the Smithsonian Institution to author-led book talks on Eleanor Roosevelt to historical reenactments staged by the National Archives.
-Head to the government's Women's History Month website for a list of 2022 activities and exhibitions.
+In years past, events ranged from a Women Filmmakers Festival put on by the Smithsonian Institution to author-led book talks on Eleanor Roosevelt to historical reenactments staged by the National Archives.
+Head to the government’s Women's History Month website for a list of 2023 activities and exhibitions.